 Over a 5 year period, I provided psychological services and acted as the team leader for the program.
 I also conducted full diagnostic assessments (using the ADOS and ADI-R), as well as cognitive and adaptive behavior assessments on all participating children.
 This program helped to extend the hospital’s ASD diagnostic clinic to address the needs of younger children.

 At the Douglas Hospital, I also began to recognize the potential impact of broad policy decisions on day-to-day clinical work, and sought other leadership opportunities.
-I was subsequently elected by 35o allied health professionals as their at-large representative to the hospital's executive committee and on the hospital's board of directors, for all clinical, research, and administrative concerns.
-I also served as Director of the Department of Psychology for Child and Adolescent Services.
-A majority of my clinical and administrative work, and some academic work (Doehring 1997 & 2001) during this period was conducted in French, my second language.
+I was subsequently elected by 35o allied health professionals (e.g., all clinicians employed by the hospital who were neither physicians nor nurses) as one of five representatives.
+I served as Vice President of this elected body (the Multidisciplinary Council) for four years, representing the interests of our 350 members to the hospital's executive committee for all clinical, research, and administrative concerns.
+In that capacity, I also served as the sole representative of these 350 staff as a full member of the hospital's Board of Director for two years.
+I also served as Director of the Department of Psychology for Child and Adolescent Services over a one year period.
+A majority of my clinical and administrative work as well as a number of papers (Doehring, 2001), presentations, (Doehring, 1997), and other works (Doehring, 1997) were completed in French, a second language acquired as a young adult.

 The importance of multi- and transdisciplinary teamwork was emphasized throughout my training, but early in my career I realized teamwork is not something that "just happens".
 It requires an understanding and an appreciation for the unique contribution of each discipline, and a team structure that balances leadership and shared decision making.